CoderDennis/coderdennis.github.io/about.md

 permalink: /about/
 ---

-I've been writing code professionally for over 20 years.
-I currently work at [Worksoft, Inc.](https://www.worksoft.com)
+I've been writing code professionally for over 20 years and currently work at [Worksoft, Inc.](https://www.worksoft.com)

+I'm the founding organizer of [Dallas Functional Programmers](http://dallasfp.com).

 Opinions expressed here are my own.